caitaozhan/stress/README.md

 # of tasks = 12, runtimes = [44.43, 44.54, 44.52, 44.67, 44.69, 44.73, 44.7, 44.74, 44.81, 44.87, 44.87, 44.97]
 # of tasks = 16, runtimes = [60.9, 61.23, 61.27, 61.51, 61.43, 61.51, 61.55, 61.62, 61.63, 61.53, 61.76, 61.79, 61.73, 61.79, 61.72, 62.06]
 ```
 4. Update the [result](results) file.
-Only pick the last number of each `runtimes` list.
+Only pick the last (largest) number of each `runtimes` list.
 Also, please include meta including the CPU name, year of CPU, Python version, Opearting system name (no need for MacBook), number of performance and efficient cores.
 Below is an example.
 ```
 MacBook Air (2022), Py 3.12
 M2 (4 performance cores + 4 efficient cores)